davebenson/doom4-walkthrough/README.md

 Then, a Hell Knight, a (few?)
 Imps, an a few Hell Razers will spawn.
 Lobbing a grenade at the barrel can help, but the Hell Knight has to be dealt with.

-SECRET 3.5, "Plasma Rifle Model, Prototypeguy" can be found in a crate being robotically worked on (climb on top of it then inside).
+SECRET 3.5, COLLECTIBLE 3.1, "Plasma Rifle Model, Prototypeguy" can be found in a crate being robotically worked on (climb on top of it then inside).

 SECRET 3.2, ELITE GUARD 3.2, can be found by climbing crates at the back of the room.
 There should be a chainsaw resting against the crates (initially).